BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 The following provides information on how to setup our prototype keylime environment, as well as run demos proving the validity of the above features.

+Please begin this process by cloning our repository

 ### Environment Setup

 To run our demonstrations the keylime environments can either be provisioned automatically with Vagrant or manually via . virtualbox GUI, instructions for both are shown below